 While this is technically true, it’s really important to pay your balance in full whenever possible.
-Making the minimum repayment on your credit card can mean it takes years to clear a credit card debt and can see you repay a significant amount in interest.
+Making the minimum repayment on your credit card can mean it takes you longer to clear a credit card debt, and you could pay a significant amount in interest.
 You should always try to pay your balance in full or, if that’s not possible, try to repay as much as you can.

 While your credit rating looks at your borrowing history and financial activity over a period of time, even missing one payment on your credit card can negatively impact your credit rating.
 It’s important to stay on top of things, otherwise you may find that you’re limited in what you can borrow in the future.
 Setting up a Direct Debit can prevent you from forgetting to make your repayments.

 This isn't necessarily true.
 Your credit rating is determined by the different types of credit you have (which could include a student loan, a mortgage and credit cards), as well as other things such as the length of your credit history, how many times you've applied for credit recently and the amount of debt you have.